MSc Cyber Security (Infrastructures Security)

 - Foundations (20 credits)

 - Network Security (20 credits)

 - Security of Industrial Control Systems (30 credits)

 To complete your studies you will undertake a 60-credit individual research project proposed by project supervisors.
 This unit will provide you with first-hand experience in planning, running, documenting, and presenting a substantial piece of original work in the field of cyber security of infrastructures.
 This will typically include reading and synthesising academic literature, developing a hypothesis and validating it through hands-on experimental or implementation work.
 The projects offered each year will vary and each will have a different focus under the overarching umbrella of Infrastructures Security.

 The units are taught in intensive week-long blocks.
 Part-time study will require day time attendance on campus for the full week when a unit is being taught.

 Visit our programme catalogue for full details of the structure and unit content for our MSc Cyber Security (Infrastructures Security).

-An upper second-class honours degree (or international equivalant) in engineering (preferably computer science, electrical or electronic engineering) or a related subject.
+An upper second-class honours degree or international equivalent in engineering preferably computer science, electrical or electronic engineering or a related subject.
 Other disciplines will be considered on a case-by-case basis.
-Programming skills are essential.